-Last Updated on August 27, 2020 by Editor
+Last Updated on May 16, 2023 by Editor

 Have you visited the beach recently and admired the people who seemingly were floating on the water?
-They’re enjoying one of the hottest new sports around right now: paddle boarding.
+They’re enjoying one of the hottest new sports around right now: paddleboarding.

-Whether you’re a newbie paddle board racer or an experienced pro, check out our essential guide to paddle board racing equipment including the top tips to buy.
+Whether you’re a newbie paddle board racer or an experienced pro, check out our essential guide to paddle board racing equipment, including the top tips to buy.

 Contents

-What is paddle board racing?
+What is paddleboard racing?

-Paddle boarding is an ancient skill, originally used in places like Hawaii as a means of catching fish and traveling to other islands.
-However, over the years it’s gained a cult following as a sport, hitting the headlines in 2004 after Hawaiian guru Laird Hamilton started using it as a way to train for big wave surfing.
+Paddleboarding is an ancient skill, originally used in places like Hawaii as a means of catching fish and traveling to other islands.
+However, over the years, it’s gained a cult following as a sport, hitting the headlines in 2004 after Hawaiian guru Laird Hamilton started using it as a way to train for big wave surfing.

 Up until this point, paddle boarding was primarily used as a surfing technique to get the rider onto the big waves more quickly.
 Things started to change as people discovered the appeal of pure paddle board racing but at the time, the boards were poorly suited – the good news is that much has changed since.

-How to choose your racing paddle board
+How to choose your racing paddleboard

-Regular paddle boards can sometimes accommodate more than one rider or include a storage area.
+Regular paddleboards can sometimes accommodate more than one rider or include a storage area.
 Racing boards are different because they’re only intended for one person, and adding storage could destabilize the board or slow it down.

-Racing paddle boards are all about premier performance, not practicality or convenience – see their typical design below:
+Racing paddleboards are all about premier performance, not practicality or convenience – see their typical design below:

 Racing paddle boards have a distinct aerodynamic design

 But what should you look for in a racing paddle board?
-Here are few key things to look out for:
+Here are a few key things to look out for:

 Length

 Most racing boards are between 12 and 14 feet – or longer! – while regular boards are significantly shorter.
-You can get hybrid boards that fall in between at around 10-11 feet but these won’t offer the same speed as a proper racing paddle board.
+You can get hybrid boards that fall in between at around 10-11 feet, but these won’t offer the same speed as a proper racing paddle board.

 Width

 Narrow boards are harder to balance on; the taller or heavier you are, the more difficult this may be.
-If you find this too challenging at first, you could start with a board that 32 inches wide and work your way down to the narrowest racing style.
+If you find this too challenging at first, you could start with a board that is 32 inches wide and work your way down to the narrowest racing style.

 Thickness

 A thicker board will slice through the water more effectively while still being capable of comfortably carrying your weight.
-Rigidity and stability are essential for good racing speed so a thickness of around 6” or more is usual.
+Rigidity and stability are essential for good racing speed, so a thickness of around 6” or more is usual.

 Volume and buoyancy